sigp/positions-vacant/security-engineer.md

 # Wanted: Security Engineer

 Sigma Prime is hiring a security engineer to expand its security assessment practice.
-If you're into penetration testing, smart contracts security reviews and/or fuzzing code, this may the perfect job for you!
+If you're into penetration testing, smart contract security reviews, and/or fuzzing code, this could be the perfect job for you!

 ## The Company